Gravitational-wave Observations Suggest Most Black Hole Mergers Form in Triples: Acknowledgments

 \section{Acknowledgments}

-We thank Colm Talbot, Isobel Romero-Shaw, and Carlos Lousto for useful discussions and input.
+\neww{We thank the two anonymous reviewers, Colm Talbot, Isobel Romero-Shaw, and Carlos Lousto for useful comments and input that helped improving this work.} FA and VR are supported by the UK’s Science and Technology Facilities Council grants ST/V005618/1 and UKRI2489.
 S.R.~is funded by the Deut\-sche For\-schungs\-ge\-mein\-schaft (DFG, German Research Foundation) – project number 546677095.
 This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation.

 \software{\texttt{GWpopulation} \citep{Talbot2019,Talbot2025}; \texttt{Bilby} \citep{Bilby}; \texttt{GWpopulation Pipe} \citep{gwpop_pipe}}

 \twocolumngrid